robotsorcerer/robotsorcerer.github.io/_includes/quotes/feynmann_quotes.md

 "_Academia has largely become a small-idea factory.
 Rewarded for publishing more frequently, we search for "minimum publishable units."
 Not surprisingly, many papers turn out to be early "progress reports", quickly superseded.
 At the same time, there is a hugely increased pressure to secure outside funding, converting most of our best scientisis into government contractors_" ~ PNA Report

-"_It follows that the Scientist, like the Pilgrim, must wend a straight and narrow path between the Pitfalls of Oversimplification and the Morass of Overcomplication._" ~ R.E.
-Bellman, on including too many features of reality in a mathematical model or constructing a model in too simple a fashion.

 “_We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil._” ~ Knuth, Donald